nickjeffrey/nagios_powershell_passive_check/README.md

 # nagios_powershell_passive_check
 nagios passive check for Windows hosts using PowerShell

-# Copy files to monitoed host
+# Copy files to monitored host
 Copy the *.ps1 and *.cfg files to c:\Program Files\nagios\libexec\*

 # Create Scheduled Task on monitored host